qwerty12/X250-Hackintosh/README.md

 I don't think the gestures there work; you're meant to go to the keyboard settings, edit a shortcut for something and then swipe.

 The laptop's PrtSc key is bound to F13 - you can edit the various screenshot shortcuts in the Keyboard Preference Pane to use the PrtSc key if you wish.

+#### Caps lock indicator

+The freeware [Captin](http://captin.strikingly.com) program can be used to show the caps lock status when the button is pressed.
+A hex editor can be used to zero out the OFF and ON labels, making it more closer to how the Lenovo OSD looks.

 #### ThinkPadMuteLEDSetter